 The Dharma Master was a South Indian of the Western Region.
 He was the third son of a great Indian king.
 His divine insight was clear; whatever he heard, he understood.
 His ambition lay in the Mahayana path, so he put aside his white layman’s robe for the black robe of a monk, wishing to cultivate the seeds of holiness.
 He joined the sagely lineage and attained fruition.
 His dark mind was empty and quiescent.
 He comprehended the events of the world.
 He understood both Buddhist and non-Buddhist teachings.
 His virtue surpassed that of the leaders of the age.

 Lamenting the decline of the true teaching in far-away lands, he subsequently crossed distant mountains and seas, traveling about propagating the teaching in Han and Wei.
-Of scholars who had extinguished mind, there were none who did not come to have faith in him, but those who clung to characteristics and held to views spoke ill of him.
+Of scholars who had extinguished the mind, there were none who did not come to have faith in him; but those who clung to characteristics and held to views spoke ill of him.
 At the time his only disciples were Tao-yu and Hui-k’o.
-These two monks, even though born later, showed a superior aspiration for the lofty and distant.
+These two monks, though born later, showed a superior aspiration for the lofty and distant.
 Fortunately they met the Dharma Master and served him for several years.
 They reverently asked him to instruct them; they readily perceived the master’s intention.
-The Dharma Master was moved by their pure sincerity and instructed them in the true path: the way of quieting the mind; the way to practice; the way to be in accord with things; the way to use devices (upaya).
-This is the quieting of the mind of the Mahayana Doctrine: make no mistake about it.
-The way of quieting the mind is wall-gazing (pi-kuan).
-The way to practice is the four practices.
-The way to be in accord with things is to guard against slander and ill will.
-The way to use devices is with detachment.
+The Dharma Master was moved by their pure sincerity and instructed them in the true path: the method of quieting the mind; the method of practice; the method of being in accord with things; the method of using devices (upaya).
+Make no mistake about it: this is the quieting of the mind of the Mahayana Doctrine.
+The method of quieting the mind is wall-gazing (pi-kuan).
+The method of practice is the four practices.
+The method of being in accord with things is to guard against slander and ill will.
+The method of using devices is with detachment.
 This brief preface draws upon the meaning in the following text.2

 1 Translation by Broughton (pp. 8-9).